Selce, Poltár District

 Selce (Telep) is a village and municipality in the Poltár District in the Banská Bystrica Region of Slovakia.
 In the village there is a food store and a neoclassical evangelical church from the 19th century.

+History

+Before the establishment of independent Czechoslovakia in 1918, Selce was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.